Samuel the Confessor

-Early life
+Biography

 Samuel was born in 597 AD in the city of Daklube, Egypt, to a non-Chalcedonian priest called Arselaos.
 He spent most of his early years as a disciple of Agathon.

 While at the Monastery of Saint Macarius, a Byzantine imperial envoy attempted to convince the desert monks to confess the Chalcedonian faith.
 Samuel became zealous and seized the imperial letter and rent it into pieces saying "Excommunicated is this tome and everyone who believes in it, and cursed is everyone who might change the Orthodox faith of our Holy Fathers."
 Seized with anger, the envoy ordered Samuel to be beaten with pins and to be hanged up by his arms, and that his face be smitten.
 One of the strikes enucleated one of his eyes.

 When Cyrus of Alexandria came to the city of Faiyum, he had Samuel brought to him in chains like a thief.
 Samuel went rejoicing in the Lord and saying, 'Please God, it will be given me this day to shed my blood for the name of Christ.'
 When Cyrus saw him, he ordered the soldiers to beat him until his blood ran like water.
 Then he said to him, 'Samuel, you wicked ascetic, who is he that made you abbot of the monastery, and bade you teach the monks to curse me and my faith?'
 Holy Abba Samuel answered, 'It is good to obey God and His holy Archbishop Benjamin rather than obey you and your devilish doctrine, O son of Satan, Antichrist, Beguiler.'
 Cyrus bade the soldiers to smite him on the mouth, saying, 'Your spirit is kindled, Samuel, because the monks glorify you as an ascetic: but I will teach you what it is to speak evil of dignities, since you render me not the honour which is my due as Archbishop and my due as Controller of the Revenues of the land of Egypt.'
 Samuel replied, 'Satan also was controller, having angels under him: but his pride and unbelief estranged him from the glory of God.
 So with you also, O Chalcedonian Deceiver, your faith is defiled and you are more accursed than the devil and his angels.'
 On hearing this, the Cyrus was filled with fury against the saint, and signed to the soldiers to strike him dead, but the ruler of Faiyum delivered him from their hands.
 When Cyrus saw that Samuel had escaped, he ordered him driven away from the Nitrian Desert.